Parkview Arts and Science Magnet High School

 For other places with this name, see Parkview School (disambiguation).

 Parkview Arts and Science Magnet High School is a magnet school in Little Rock, Arkansas, United States that concentrates heavily on science and the arts.
 It is Arkansas' first and only interdistrict high school.
 Although administered by the Little Rock School District, Parkview may receive students from the Pulaski County Special School District and the North Little Rock School District.
 It is commonly referred to as Little Rock Parkview.

-Little Rock Parkview teaches grades 9 through 12, and has an average enrollment of 1,878 students.
+Little Rock Parkview serves grades 9–12.

 Athletics

 The Parkview High School mascot is the Patriot with red, white, and blue as the school colors.

-For 2024-2026, the Parkview Patriots compete in the 5A Classification administered by the Arkansas Activities Association within the 5A South Conference.
+For 2024–2026, the Parkview Patriots compete in the 5A Classification administered by the Arkansas Activities Association within the 5A South Conference.
 The Patriots participate in baseball, basketball (boys/girls), bowling, cheer, cross country, dance, debate, football, golf (boys/girls), soccer (boys/girls), softball, swimming & diving (boys/girls), track & field (boys/girls), and volleyball.